jishnusunil98/Python-Learning-Pgrms/README.md

 # Python-Learning-Pgrms\last digital div.py (Python pgrm for last digite of a num is divisible by 3)

 # Python-Learning-Pgrms\prime no. finder.py (Python pgrm for prime no finder in between 2 numbers)

+# Python-Learning-Pgrms\Word finder.py (Python pgrm for word finder in a sentance)